Search by category, archive or keyword

 Development of Codependency and Alcoholism

 Codependent relationships are almost always unhealthy relationships.
 The term codependency became clinically prevalent due to alcoholism and substance use disorders.
-It is characterized by an overdependence on one partner and our feelings are often determined by the others.
-If they feel good, you feel good and if they feel bad you feel bad.
+It is characterized by an overdependence on one partner, and our feelings are often determined by the others.
+If they feel good, you feel good, and if they feel bad, you feel bad.
 How can I make them feel better?
-Although it is not recognized as a disorder in the DSM manual, most experts and professionals believe it should be and question why it is not.
-Codependency traits can contribute to entering into a controlling relationship, having self-esteem issues, and the exacerbation (or even creation) of addictive behaviors.

 Read More: Codependency Assessment

 While alcoholism has long been characterized as something that leads to codependency, it is becoming apparent that it is not necessarily in that order.
 There can be codependency issues in a relationship that trigger alcoholism and other addictive behaviors, or vice versa.
-It is not uncommon for people with codependency to seek out relationships with people who have substance use disorders.
-They tend to seek out people with other other problems that may fulfill their need as being someone else’s caretaker.

 A codependent relationship that prevents a family member from getting help for alcohol abuse is a difficult situation that should be discussed with a professional family interventionist.
-The first step for an alcoholic to accept help is to recognize there is a problem.
-A Codependent relationship – which is an impediment to recovery – could be one of the reasons they are not seeing the problem as clearly as they could or should.
+The first step for an alcoholic to accept help is recognizing a problem.

 What are Codependency and Enabling?

-Codependency and enabling will inevitably lead both parties of a relationship to engage in unhealthy behaviors that will allow the alcoholism to progress and worsen.
-Codependency can occur when an individual is controlled by an alcoholic’s behavior.
-They seek approval and love from their partner as they take on a role of caretaker and feel needed in the relationship.
-They may start to believe this is the only way the alcohol user will stay with them.
-As the enabling continues they are disabled from addressing their alcohol use disorder.
-The one who is enabling is doing this to fulfill their needs while believing they are helping the alcoholic.
+Codependency can occur when an alcoholic’s behavior controls an individual.
+They seek approval and love from their partner as they take on the caretaker role and feel needed in the relationship.
+They may believe this is the only way the alcohol user will stay with them.
+As the enabling continues, they are disabled from addressing their alcohol use disorder.
+The one enabling is doing this to fulfill their needs while believing they are helping the alcoholic.

 Read More: How to handle Codependency issues in friends and family